maxim-uvarov/maxim-uvarov/about.md

 I co-founded and was in charge of working with speakers at the first and biggest professional conference about Search Engine Marketing in Russia for 5 years.

+Together with my co-host Maksim Zelenskiy, we have recorded more than 32 shows on Power BI in the [bi-tv](https://www.youtube.com/bitvru) series, either by ourselves or with invited exceptional professionals.

-During my career, I have been a speaker at more than 70 public events on digital marketing and web analytics.
+During my career, I have been a speaker at more than 70 public events on digital marketing and web analytics, primarily focusing on conversion prediction.
+You can find the subjects of my speeches translated by ChatGPT [here](https://github.com/maxim-uvarov/maximuvarov.ru/blob/59a949c756e5b4ccd4763918f3f45e0ec952dcb1/rocket-docs/src/docs/digest_en.mdx).

 According to my RescueTime logs, I have spent more than 3.5k hours working in MS Excel and Power BI.
 I have even recorded commercially successful educational video courses on how to use Excel and Power BI for digital marketing analytics (Needfordata.ru).